-The 5th edition of the International DHC + Summer School is organised in collaboration with EnergyVille, an association of the Flemish research institutes KU Leuven, VITO, imec and UHasselt in the field of sustainable energy and intelligent energy systems.
-Inaugurated in 2016, EnergyVille is an innovative project that has the objective of becoming one of the top five European institutes in innovative energy research.
-EnergyVille strives to be a driver in the Thor science park in Genk and a European reference in the area of research and business development.
-The DHC+ Summer School 2017 is the perfect occasion for students and professionals to experience in the first person the beginning of a pioneer project and explore the functioning of the newest installations for energy research in Belgium and participate in the discussions on district heating and cooling developement.
+The 5th edition of the International DHC + Summer School was organised in collaboration with EnergyVille, an association of the Flemish research institutes KU Leuven, VITO, imec and UHasselt in the field of sustainable energy and intelligent energy systems.
+It took place from 27 August to 2 September 2017 and was a perfect occasion for students and professionals to explore the functioning of the newest installations for energy research in Belgium and participate in the discussions on district heating and cooling developement.

 This year’s Summer School focused on the evolution ‘from 3rd to 4th generation DHC networks’ including lectures from the best professionals and academics in the sector:

 Prof. Sven Werner (Halmstad University) – Introduction to DHC

 Jan Eric Thorsen (Danfoss District Energy) – Consumer applications

 Prof. Dirk Saelens (KU Leuven) – Role of building stock

 Prof. Stefan Holler (HAWK University of Applied Sciences and Arts) – Heat production technologies